combatwombat/cmdline-ai-helper/README.md

-Generates command line command from your description.
+Generates command line commands from your description.
 Lets you edit and execute it.

 # Installation